California’s Wildfire Threat Is Real: The Insurance Fallout

 Our automated sprinkler systems are engineered to protect your home when wildfires strike:

-Sprinklers Deployed with Class A Firefighting Foam: Enhances fire suppression, offering advanced protection.
+Sprinklers Deployed with Class A Firefighting Foam: Enhances fire suppression, offering advanced protection that creates a moisture barrier far more effective than water alone.

 Our technology aligns with California's Safer from Wildfires Framework, helping you meet insurer requirements to retain private coverage or reduce reliance on the FAIR Plan.